Brennall/HFH-SRD/Chapter05.md

 Arcane 6	Duration:	6 turns

 With this spell, the caster can move large volumes of soil, even to the point of altering the surface features of areas within range.
-Earth in the area can be moved at 60’ per turn, according to the spellcaster’s desires.
-The spell’s range will extend downwards through the earth until it reaches the limit (240’) or solid rock.
+Earth in the area can be moved at 60' per turn, according to the spellcaster's desires.
+The spell's range will extend downwards through the earth until it reaches the limit (240') or solid rock.
 Move earth cannot affect stone, only soil.

 ### Neutralize Poison*	Range:	touch